-- 2. Perceived demographics: Workers on TaskRabbit and Fiverr do not self-identify their gender and race.
+- 1. Profile metadata: We extract general information from workers' profiles, including: location, languages spoken, a freetext "About" box, and links to Facebook and Google+ profiles.
+However, not all workers provide all of this information. - 2.
+Demographic information: Workers on TaskRabbit and Fiverr do not self-identify their gender and race.
 Instead, we asked workers on Amazon Mechanical Turk to label the gender and race of TaskRabbit and Fiverr workers based on their profile images.
 Each profile image was labeled by two workers, and in case of disagreement we evaluated the image ourselves.
-We found disagreement in less than 10% of cases.
+We find disagreement in less than 10% of cases.
 Additionally, there are a small fraction of images for which race and/or gender cannot be determined (e.g., images containing multiple people, cartoon characters, or objects).
-This occurred in < 5% of profile images from TaskRabbit, and <18% on Fiverr. - 3.
+This occurred in < 5% of profile images from TaskRabbit, and <18% on Fiverr.
+We do not consider these users in the remainder of our analysis. - 3.
 Activity and feedback: We extract information describing each worker's career, including the date they joined the site, the tasks they have completed in the past, when they last logged-in to the site, and social feedback in the form of freetext reviews and numeric ratings.
-Workers on TaskRabbit who have 98% positive reviews and high activity in a 30 day period are marked as "Elite", which we also record. - 4.
-Rank: We record the rank of each worker in response to different search queries.
+Workers on TaskRabbit who have 98% positive reviews and high activity in a 30 day period are marked as "Elite", which we also record.

+4. Rank: We record the rank of each worker in response to different search queries.
 We construct search queries differently on each site, as their search functionality is different.
 On Fiverr, we search within each subcategory and obtain the ranking of all tasks.
 On TaskRabbit, we have to provide search parameters, so we select the 10 largest cities, all task types, and dates one week in the future relative to the crawl date.
 Since we run many queries in different task categories (and geographic locations on TaskRabbit), it is common for workers to appear in multiple result lists.